How It All Began

 Mark S. Hoebee joins the Playhouse staff as Associate Director.
 In 2003 Angelo Del Rossi retires as Executive Producer and Michael Gennaro leaves Chicago’s Steppenwolf Theatre Company to become Paper Mill’s President and CEO.

-In 2007, a financial crisis causes Paper Mill Playhouse to launch a “Save the Theatre” campaign to enable the 2006-2007 season to finish its productions of Seven Brides for Seven Brothers and Pirates!.
+In 2007, a financial crisis causes Paper Mill Playhouse to launch a “Save the Theater” campaign to enable the 2006-2007 season to finish its productions of Seven Brides for Seven Brothers and Pirates!.
 The community comes together and donates more than one million dollars in four weeks.

 In June of 2008, Millburn Township votes to purchase Paper Mill Playhouse’s four-acre site and buildings for nine million dollars, marking the first time in New Jersey’s history that a municipality has supported an arts organization at such a high level.
 That same year Mark S. Hoebee is promoted to Producing Artistic Director and is joined in 2010 by Managing Director Todd Schmidt in taking the reins of the theater.
 Under their leadership, Paper Mill begins to enjoy a renaissance and embarks on a series of partnerships with commercial entities to present new musicals while still producing and reviving the classics.